jamalh110/farmville/README.md

 ### ugclinux (easiest option for Windows/Linux)
 - If on Windows, use WSL Ubuntu 24.04
 - ssh into ugclinux using the -Y flag.
 For example, `ssh -Y netid@ugclinux.cs.cornell.edu`
+- Clone this repo in your ugclinux user
 - Python dependencies: PyYAML, Pillow, shortuuid.
   - If you don't want to edit your system packages, you may create a virtual Python environment to install these packages
   - `pip install PyYAML Pillow shortuuid`